Kristina01111000/Drws_site/README.md

 	- if not figure out how to get patients in for free and not anyone else
 - add picture to words from dr w
 - fix cellphone view of menu
+- emails for new users not being sent out
 -  new email topics:
 	- does he want articles in monthly course? or as articles?
 	- talk about button shape -> starburst a bad idea looks old